 Don’t Forget The Anchor

 Don’t jump out and start a barbeque just yet.
 Your final step is to carefully and securely tie your boat to a tree, post, or large rock.
-This can be done with a variety of tools including the sand anchor which is specifically designed for these situations.
-You can also use rope or straps, it depends on the surroundings.
+This can be done with various tools, including the sand anchor, specifically designed for these situations.
+You can also use rope or straps; it depends on the surroundings.

-If you are not sure which anchor is in these situations make sure you read pontoon boat anchor review.
+If you are unsure which anchor is in these situations, make sure you read the pontoon boat anchor review.

 How To Unbeach A Pontoon Boat

-Unbeaching a pontoon boat is nowhere near as complicated as beaching it, in fact, It’s actually really simple.
-The hardest part of it is cleaning up and putting everything back on the boat in my opinion.
+Unleashing a pontoon boat is nowhere near as complicated as beaching it; in fact, It’s actually effortless.
+The hardest part of it is cleaning up and putting everything back on the boat, in my opinion.